PawRyng/adRespectPageRec/README.md

-# Recrutation page with eact
+# Recrutation page with React, SCSS, Bootstrap

 In the project directory, you can run: